Dubzer/MarkovChainMessageGenerator/readme.md

 # MarkovChainMessageGenerator

-## Please note that this project is under development and requires a lot of additional work.
+## Please note that this project is under development and requires a lot of additional work. (also code of client on Python is terrible, I know)
 MarkovChainMessageGenerator generates messages based on history of Telegram groups.

 ## 🛠 Tools that project uses